google-deepmind/mujoco/doc/python.rst

 1. Make sure you have CMake and a C++17 compiler installed.

 2. Download the `latest binary release <https://github.com/google-deepmind/mujoco/releases>`__ from GitHub.
-On macOS, the download corresponds to a DMG file from which you can drag ``MuJoCo.app`` into your ``/Applications`` folder.
+On macOS, the download corresponds to a DMG file which you can mount by double-clicking or running ``hdiutil attach <dmg_file>``.

 3. Clone the entire ``mujoco`` repository from GitHub and ``cd`` into the python
    directory: